Paul Kiel covers business for ProPublica. His focus this year is on the IRS and its ability to administer the nation's

 In recent years, his work has helped spur a $135 million settlement by a subprime lender for alleged abuses against service members, legislation in Congress, a federal investigation of a high-cost lender, state rule changes and the forgiveness of $17 million in medical bills by a nonprofit hospital to renounce its past aggressive collection of low-income patients’ debts and forgive millions of dollars’ worth of medical bills.

 Past areas of focus have included the foreclosure crisis, high-cost lending (particularly installment and payday loans), and the widespread use of lawsuits and garnishments to collect consumer debts.
 His current area of focus is the consumer bankruptcy system.

-His work has appeared in several newspapers, including the Washington Post and New York Times.
+His work has appeared in several newspapers, including The Washington Post and The New York Times.
 He has also produced stories for National Public Radio and American Public Media’s Marketplace, as well as appeared on This American Life.